 I'd like to make a list of countries that do not require a national identity card, and have no plans to adopt one.
 If you live in or have confirmed knowledge of such a country, please send email to rms at gnu.org.

-Here's my list of countries with no national ID cards and no plans for one: Australia, Canada, Ireland, New Zealand, UK, the Philippines.
+Here's my list of countries with no national ID cards and no plans for one: Australia, Canada, New Zealand, UK.
 Australia's previous government tried to institute national ID cards, but the Labor government dropped the plan.

 Switzerland has national ID cards which are optional, but they or some other government ID card are needed for some purposes.

-Denmark and Iceland don't have ID cards as such, but they have ID numbers that citizens are forced to use frequently.
-For example, in Iceland the national ID number is often required to rent a video or use a gym.
+Iceland doesn't have ID cards as such, but they have ID numbers that citizens are forced to use frequently.
+For example, the national ID number is often required to rent a video or use a gym.